On functional logistic regression: some conceptual issues: Maximum likelihood estimation: non-existence results

-The most common way to estimate the slope function in logistic models is to use the maximum likelihood estimator (MLE).
-In order to apply this technique, we need to derive the likelihood function.
+Before going on with the functional case (which is our main target here), we need to derive the likelihood function.
 Let assume that $\{X(s), s\in[0,1]\}$ follows the RKHS logistic model described in Equation \eqref{eq:logistic}.
 That is,

 where $p_{\beta,\beta_0}(X) = \P (Y=1 | X,\beta,\beta_0)$, $\beta_0\in\R$ and $\beta \in \mathcal{H}(K)$.
 The random element $(X(\cdot),Y)$ takes values in the space $Z=L^2[0,1]\times \{0,1\}$, which is a measurable space with measure $z = P_X\times \mu$, where $P_X$ is the distribution induced by the process $X$ and $\mu$ is the counting measure on $\{0,1\}$.
 We can define in $Z$ the measure $P_{(X,Y);\beta,\beta_0}$, the joint probability induced by $(X(\cdot),Y)$ for a given slope function $\beta$ and an intercept $\beta_0$.
 Then we define,